 Everyone who has visitors in their home that may want to use the internet should set up a guest Wi-Fi network.

-It is especially important if you regularly have strangers staying over (letting out rooms on Airbnb, for example) but it’s still a good idea even if it’s just the occasional friend or relative.
+It's especially important if you regularly have strangers staying over, for instance, if you’re letting out rooms on Airbnb.
+But it’s still a good idea, even if it’s just the occasional friend or relative.

-Guest Wi-Fi can also be useful for separating smart home devices - such as Wi-Fi lightbulbs, smart speakers, and connected appliances - from the rest of your network.
+Guest network settings can also be useful for separating smart home devices, such as Wi-Fi lightbulbs, smart TVs, and connected appliances, from your primary network.

 How do I set up guest Wi-Fi?